SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee Application-Layer/zigbee-3.0-poll-control-cluster.md

 6. Client can send Fast Poll Stop after the configuration

-From all above we can see that the Poll Control Cluster allows you to configure end devices in a way that maximizes their sleep time while allowing them to have intervals where they receive data from other nodes on the network easily and efficiently.
+From all above we can see that the Poll Control cluster allows you to configure end devices in a way that maximizes their sleep time while allowing them to have intervals where they receive data from other nodes on the network easily and efficiently.